ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 ## Freezing Requirements and Creating the Procfile

-Before sending our API to GitHub (so CodeCapsules can host it) we need to create a list of requirements and a "Procfile".
+Before sending our API to GitHub (so Code Capsules can host it) we need to create a list of requirements and a "Procfile".

 #### Creating a list of requirements
 To create a list of requirements, ensure your terminal is still in the virtual environment.
 In the same directory as our `app.py` file, Enter `pip3 freeze > requirements.txt`.
 A `requirements.txt` file will be created.
-When we host our API, CodeCapsules will know what to install on its server.
+When we host our API, Code Capsules will know what to install on its server.

 #### Creating the Procfile